x1ao4/web-skipper-for-plex/README.md

 # Web Skipper for Plex <a name="web-skipper-for-plex-en"></a>
 <a href="#web-skipper-for-plex-zh">切换至中文</a>

-With Web Skipper for Plex (hereinafter referred to as WSP), you can automatically skip intros, skip credits (when the item has intro or credits markers), and auto-play the next item (when there is a next item in the play queue) while watching videos on Plex Web.
+With Web Skipper for Plex (hereafter referred to as WSP), you can automatically skip intros, skip credits (when the item has intro or credits markers), and auto-play the next item (when there is a next item in the play queue) while watching videos on Plex Web.
 It also allows you to individually set the switch status of these three functions.

 ## Requirements
 Installed [Tampermonkey](https://www.tampermonkey.net/) or other user script manager.